locka99/cpp-to-rust-book/src/fixing_problems_in_c_cpp/macros.md

 memset(&tooltip, 0, sizeof(tooltip));
 ```

-If we fail to define TOOLTIP_VERSION to the same value in the implementation as in the caller, then this code may stomp all over memory because it thinks the struct is 128 bytes in one place and 64 bytes in another.
+If we fail to define `TOOLTIP_VERSION` to the same value in the implementation as in the caller, then this code may stomp all over memory because it thinks the struct is 128 bytes in one place and 64 bytes in another.

 ## Namespace issues

 Macros aren't namespaced and in some cases this leads to problems where a macro definition collides with a well qualified symbol.
-For example in Windows, TRUE is a #define for 1.
-But that excludes any other code that expects to compile on Windows from ever using TRUE as a const no matter how well they qualify it.
-Consequently code has to do workarounds such as #undef macros to make code work or using another value.
+For example code that `#include <windows.h>` gets a `#define TRUE 1`.
+But that excludes any other code that expects to compile on Windows from ever using `TRUE` as a const no matter how well they qualify it.
+Consequently code has to do workarounds such as `#undef` macros to make code work or using another value.

 ```c++
 #ifdef TRUE